8Ginette8/gbif.range/README.md

 range_dd3 = get_range(obs_dd,eco_marine,"REALM")
 ```

 The three results are pretty similar because most of the observations are near the coast.
-But let's plot the third result:
+But let's plot the first more fine result:

 ``` r
 plot(countries,col="#bcbddc")